zonemaster/zonemaster-backend/docs/Configuration.md

 ### host

-The host name of the machine on which the MYSQL server is running.
+The host name of the machine on which the MySQL server is running.

 If this property is unspecified, the value of [DB.database_host] is used instead.